uptonking/note4yaoo/office/notebook/lib-notebook-jupyter-dev.md

 # guide

+- who is using #jupyter
+  - fwk:
+  - app: cocalc
 # faq
 - ## vote: if you do exploratory data analysis or build machine learning models, what tool do you reach for first?
   - local, Jupyter notebook